-Archer Dental Runnymede is open to everyone.
-The clinic specializes in providing care to a diverse clientele with medical, physical, developmental or cognitive conditions, but we also provide care to anyone within the community looking for a dentist.
-We are equipped with wheelchair lifts in every room and provide a shuttle service to and from your appointment.
+Archer Dental Baby Point specializes in providing care to a diverse clientele with medical, physical, developmental or cognitive conditions, but we also provide care to anyone within the community looking for a dentist.
 We put an emphasis on preventative education.
 We want to make sure each patient is educated and provided with information on oral disease, the importance of a proper diet, patient-specific oral hygiene methods and techniques to increase tooth resistance.

 We specialize in making sure you, your family member or your caregiver are properly trained to make sure you can keep oral wellness optimal between dental visits.